Vichkshana/ltts_miniproject/256553/README.md

 ## Challenges Faced and How Was It Overcome

-1. Reading expiry date and purchasing new stock accordingly - Future implementation
+1. Reading expiry date and purchasing new stock accordingly (will try to include this feature)
+2. Storing medicine details in a file and retreiving from it (will work on it in the future)

 ## Learning Resources